ncatlab/nlab-content/pages/6560.md

   d_{dR} f = g(-,\nabla f)
 $$

-or equivalently this is the unique vector field such that
+or equivalently, if the manifold is [[oriented]],  this is the unique vector field such that

 $$
   d_{dR} f = \star_g \iota_{\nabla f} vol_g